Serious Illness Quality Alignment Hub

 - Banff Convening Summary Report, a synthesis report from the Gordon and Betty Moore Foundation convening in May 2017 on the issue of accountability for serious illness care in community settings

-- Coming soon: a special issue of the Journal of Palliative Medicine focused on quality measurement and accountability for community-based serious illness care
+- A special issue of the Journal of Palliative Medicine focused on quality measurement and accountability for community-based serious illness care

 Clinical Guidelines and Standards:

 - Building Momentum: The Science of End-of-Life and Palliative Care, National Institute of Nursing Research